3b1b/manim/README.md

  - FFmpeg
  - Sox (optional, for sound)
  - LaTeX (optional, for LaTeX)

-#### Cairo Installation
-1. Press Command+Space and type Terminal and press enter/return key
-2. Run the following in the Terminal app:
+ - Homebrew

+HomeBrew is a package manager similar to `apt` on linux that allows you to install packages easily.
+If it is not installed, please install it with this command:

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null
 ```

-and press your enter/return key.
-> If the screen prompts you to enter a password, please enter your Mac's user password to continue.
-When you type the password, it won't be displayed on screen, but the system would accept it.
-So just type your password and press ENTER/RETURN key.
-Then wait for the command to finish.
+#### Cairo Installation

-3. Run `brew install cairo`
+1. Run `brew install cairo`

 #### FFmpeg Installation
-1. Refer to the section on Cairo installation to see how to install `brew`
+1. Refer to the section on Brew installation to see how to install `brew`
 2. Run `brew install ffmpeg`
 3. You can check you did it right by running `ffmpeg -version`

 #### SoX Installation
-1. Refer to the section on Cairo installation to see how to install `brew`
+1. Refer to the section on Brew installation to see how to install `brew`
 2. Run `brew install sox`
 3. You can check you did it right by running `sox`

 #### LaTeX Installation
-1. Refer to the section on Cairo installation to see how to install `brew`
+1. Refer to the section on Brew installation to see how to install `brew`
 2. Run `brew cask install mactex`
 2. You can check you did it right by running `latex`